-Enshrouded Survivor Build Guide (Patch 13 / Update 7)
+Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

-Enshrouded Survivor Build Guide (Patch 13 / Update 7)
+Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 item:survivor is the solo-focused cluster inside the item:ranger tree.
 You stack stamina pool, lean on Rebound and dodge nodes, and ride the bow or dagger through encounters that would crater a co-op player without their tank.
-The build trades pure Ranger's output ceiling for a stamina economy that keeps you alive when no one else is taking the hit.
+The build trades pure Ranger's output ceiling for a stamina economy that keeps you alive when no one else is taking the hit, and after Update 8 that trade leans even further toward survival, because the bow itself does less work per shot now.

 The community ranks Survivor C tier on its own and that ranking is honest.
 In a co-op group with a Tank or Battlemage soaking aggro, you skip Survivor and run Ranger.
 Where Survivor earns the slot is the sixteen-player world played as a one-player session.
 Read on if you play alone and lose runs to getting caught animation-locked with empty stamina.